Women working on computer in kitchen

 • An annuity is a contract between you as an investor and an insurance company and generates regular income payments in retirement.

-After you retire, you will still need a form of income to pay your monthly bills and maintain your lifestyle.
-Social Security can provide one income stream, and perhaps your company provides a pension, too.
+After you retire, you’ll need an income plan to pay your living expenses and maintain your lifestyle.
+Social Security can provide one income stream, as can a company-provided pension plan, if you have access to one.

-There are two main types of annuities: fixed annuities and variable annuities.
+There are two main types of annuities: fixed and variable.

 Fixed annuity